OscarDS/pymemdyn/manual/pymemdyn-manual.md

     set by default to that where the program is invoked, and the repository (REPO\_DIR) is specified in the settings.py file (by default, templates/ subdirectory in the **py-MEMdyn**
-    instalation).</span>
+    instalation).

--   <span>Considering non-protein elements: ligand(s), structural
+-   Considering non-protein elements: ligand(s), structural
     waters, structural lipids, cholesterol molecules, explicit
-    ions.</span>
+    ions.

-    -   <span>Option -l (specifying an orthosteric ligand).
+    -   Option -l (specifying an orthosteric ligand).
 Lets assume that we have docked a ligand in the orthosteric binding site.
 We can include this in the simulation as long as we have generated the requested library and parameter files in gromacs.
-Thus, 3 files are needed, that should share a root name (i.e., lig):</span>
+Thus, 3 files are needed, that should share a root name (i.e., lig):

-        -   <span>lig.pdb: a standard pdb file where the atom names are explicitly considered in the itp and ff files (see bellow)</span>
+        -   lig.pdb: a standard pdb file where the atom names are explicitly considered in the itp and ff files (see bellow)

-        -   <span>lig.itp: we refer to as the library file, and collects the atom charges and the bonded parameters (i.e., bonds, angles, dihedrals and torsions) as derived with the OPLS forcefield in the Gromacs standard nomenclature.</span>
+        -   lig.itp: we refer to as the library file, and collects the atom charges and the bonded parameters (i.e., bonds, angles, dihedrals and torsions) as derived with the OPLS forcefield in the Gromacs standard nomenclature.

-        -   <span>lig.ff: we will refer to as the “force-field file”, which collects the OPLS2005 atom types and non-bonded parameters in the Gromacs standard nomenclature.
+        -   lig.ff: we will refer to as the “force-field file”, which collects the OPLS2005 atom types and non-bonded parameters in the Gromacs standard nomenclature.
 For the users used to Gromacs, this file is generally non-existing and the parameters listed here are merged onto the standard forcefield file in gromacs (i.e. ffoplsaa.itp).
-But in our protocol, this is needed as a separate file.</span> run.sh -p gpcr.pdb -l lig
+But in our protocol, this is needed as a separate file. run.py -p gpcr.pdb -l lig

-    -   <span>Option –alo (specifying an allosteric ligand): This should be treated exactly the same as the ligand: if the allosteric modulator is called allo, we need to have alo.pdb, alo.itp and alo.ff.</span> run.sh -p gpcr.pdb –alo alo
+    -   Option –alo (specifying an allosteric ligand): This should be treated exactly the same as the ligand: if the allosteric modulator is called allo, we need to have alo.pdb, alo.itp and alo.ff. run.sh -p gpcr.pdb –alo alo

-    -   <span>Option –water (specifying structural waters): If structural waters are present (i.e., coming from an x-ray structure) these should be included as a separate pdb file (i.e. hoh.pdb).
-The corresponding itp file (hoh.itp) is also needed, but in this case the ff file is avoided as the parameters are in the standard forcefield.</span>
+    -   Option –water (specifying structural waters): If structural waters are present (i.e., coming from an x-ray structure) these should be included as a separate pdb file (i.e. hoh.pdb).
+The corresponding itp file (hoh.itp) is also needed, but in this case the ff file is avoided as the parameters are in the standard forcefield.

-    -   <span>Option –ions (specifying structural ions) If we want to consider structural ions (i.e., the sodium ion in the A2A high resolution structure 4EIY), we should name the needed files i.e. ion-local and provide the same information as in the case of structural waters: ion-local.pdb and ion-local.itp.</span>
+    -   Option –ions (specifying structural ions) If we want to consider structural ions (i.e., the sodium ion in the A2A high resolution structure 4EIY), we should name the needed files i.e. ion-local and provide the same information as in the case of structural waters: ion-local.pdb and ion-local.itp.

-    -   <span>Option –cho (specifying cholesterol molecules): As in the previous case, the pdb and itp files are needed (i.e., cho.pdb and cho.itp).</span>
+    -   Option –cho (specifying cholesterol molecules): As in the previous case, the pdb and itp files are needed (i.e., cho.pdb and cho.itp).

-    -   <span>Option –queue: if other queue than the default one, indicated in the settings.py, is needed (in our example, slurm in cuelebre) this should be indicated in the option.
+    -   Option –queue: if other queue than the default one, indicated in the settings.py, is needed (in our example, slurm in cuelebre) this should be indicated in the option.
-        Possibilities are listed in the settings.py file:</span>
+        Possibilities are listed in the settings.py file:

-        -   <span>slurm as implemented in cuelebre</span>
+        -   slurm as implemented in cuelebre

-        -   <span>pbs as implemented in garibaldi.scripps.edu</span>
+        -   pbs as implemented in garibaldi.scripps.edu

-        -   <span>pbs\_ib infiniband, as implemented in
+        -   pbs\_ib infiniband, as implemented in
-            garibaldi.scripps.edu</span>
+            garibaldi.scripps.edu

-        -   <span>svgd, as implemented in svgd.cesga.es</span>
+        -   svgd, as implemented in svgd.cesga.es

 To summarize, the following command should work in the most complex case, run.sh -p gpcr.pdb -l lig –waters hoh –alo alo –cho cho